 Your on the road, but not ready to drive solo!

 Horseshoeing II 6 Weeks (30 Days) = 270 Hours

 Six Weeks (30 days): You will receive the equivalent of an eight week course in a six week period, allowing you to spend a shorter time away from home.
 You will learn how to change the horse's mode of travel caused by poor leg and hoof conformation or previous improper shoeing, how to recognize, prevent and correct lameness, in depth study of the anatomy related to proper balance and shoeing of all breeds and types of horses.
 You will learn to handle spoiled horses, learn basic horse psychology, how to set up your own business and shoeing rig, receive BUSINESS STRATEGY LECTURES, classroom time and extensive live shoeing and forging.

-Includes: #2 School Manual, The Calvary Manual, Nutrition Booklet and DVD, Novel Headstall DVD.
+Includes: #2 School Manual, Nutrition Booklet and DVD, Novel Headstall DVD.

 Horseshoeing III 12 Weeks (60 Days) = 549 Hours

 Twelve Weeks (60 days): This course prepares the student further to be a professional farrier.
 After the six week course you will concentrate your time on perfecting your techniques.
 You will work with the professional farriers in the FNRC.
 You will learn to use the arc welder in making more professional corrective shoes.
 You will learn advanced shoeing techniques for lameness of the leg, hoof repair along with continuous live shoeing, classroom and forging each day.
 Includes the EFT Class.

 Option 1 Tools Includes: #3 School Manual, The EFT Course and Book.

 Option 2 Tools Includes: #3 School Manual, The EFT Course and Book, Anvil & Forge.

 Horseshoeing IV Advanced Course Additional 6 Weeks (30 DAYS) 270 HOURS